rsrahulsingh/flask-app/flask/Docs/platformDesign.md

 * You need to distribute workloads across different multiple AZ to achieve fault-tolerance.
 * Security requirements for NACL and route table to serve specific ports and subnets.

-In this project 4 subnets are created to server traffic and with one being spare for future use.
+In this project 4 subnets in each AZ are created to server traffic and with one being spare for future use.

 ## Routing